 - The Structure Sensor has its own battery.
 We need to charge it regularly.
 Otherwise, we will face the awkward moments when we need to scan somebody but have to charge it first.

 - The Structure Sensor has a unique cable connecting itself to the iPhone’s lightning port.
-The cable could break or disappear if not taken care of.
+The cable could break or disappear.
 And it is also very expensive to buy a new one.

 - The Structure Sensor is not designed for scanning the face.
 Its primary usage is for AR, room scanning, and object scanning.
 So the density and accuracy of the laser projected are far from ideal for scanning faces.